 I’m Paula Pant: Journalist.
 Globetrotter.
 Entrepreneur.
 Investor.

-I’ve traveled to 30 countries.
-I own six rental property units.
+six seven rental property units.
 I’m my own boss and I live on my own terms.

 I believe money can fuel your wildest dreams.
 That’s why this website is about growing wealth, not pinching pennies.

 Afford Anything is about harnessing money to buy back your life.
 Our revolution believes that life is too short to sit in a cubicle.
 Master your money, so you can ditch the 9-to-5 and embark on an epic adventure.

 I don’t work in a cubicle and I never sit in rush-hour traffic.
 I live life exactly as I want.
 I’ll spend 4 hours hiking on a random Tuesday if the mood strikes.
 Or I’ll stay up all night writing blog posts.
 Or I’ll travel to Bali on a whim.

 That’s because I cut ruthlessly on things that don’t matter so that I can spend lavishly on the things I love most: freedom, travel, adventure.